wdrach/cryptorx/README.md

 You can now run the scripts in this repo in "live mode."

-### Scratch pad
+### Scratch pad / executable
-`npm start -- <option>` runs the scratch pad (`index.js`).
-This is a completely random thing that is used for backtesting and trying new things.
-It is not stable.
+`npm start -- <mode> <options> <alg name>` runs the scratch pad (`index.js`).
+This is not super stable but I'm always improving it.

+#### Modes
+By default, the script will fetch some data and provide a debug log to make sure you're able to access Coinbase data correctly.

 -l runs a live trade mode
   * You need to have either a .env set with environment variables for
     * COINBASE_API_KEY - your api key
     * COINBASE_SECRET - your api secret (provided to you by Coinbase when creating a key)
-    * COINBASE_PASSPHRASE - your api passphrase (provided by you to Coinbase when creating a key) -s runs a simulation
+    * COINBASE_PASSPHRASE - your api passphrase (provided by you to Coinbase when creating a key) -s runs a year long simulation
+  * You can optionally specify a number after to run multiple simulations at once (the default is 10)
+  * You can add
--p runs a papertrade (a simulation, but with current data instead of historical data) -f + a filename with NO EXTENSION outputs debug csv files
+-p runs a papertrade (a simulation, but with current data instead of historical data) -c runs a cronjob, which is a singular algorithm run to trade on live data right now, and then exit.
+If you don't specify an alg, it will choose the best known alg for the time period.

+#### Options
+-t specifies the time period for the algorithm to run against.
+  * This can be DAY or HOUR
+-f + a filename with NO EXTENSION outputs debug csv files

 ### Best Algs
 The best algs I've found for a given time period are noted in scripts.

 #### 1 day
 `npm run daily-cron` is meant to be run once a day.
-Coinbase "closes" their day at midnight UTC, so for best results run this script as a daily cronjob, scheduled for a few minutes (say, 5) after midnight UTC.
+Coinbase "closes" their day at midnight UTC, so for best results run this script as a daily cronjob, scheduled for a few minutes (say, 2) after midnight UTC.

+#### 1 hour
+`npm run hourly-cron` is meant to be run once an hour.